 - Other compounds

-Unsafe levels of the toxins have been linked to numerous diseases and other health effects including:
+Unsafe levels of base toxins have been linked to numerous diseases and other health problems including:

 - Birth Defects